Fund Structure and History

 This is a requested blog post and question we receive often, and figured it was a good time to officially break down the fund's structure and history.
 Since it's inception, Visary's fund structure has always been proprietary, in-house capital.
-Despite many inquiries over the years from various funds, family offices, and high net worth individuals to invest in the fund, we chose this path for a number of reasons, but first, will explain how the fund got to this point.
+Despite interest over the years from various funds, family offices, and high net worth individuals to invest in the fund, we chose this path for a number of reasons, but first, will explain how the fund got to this point.

 This has brought us to the point of being able to do a lot more venture and carve up some liquidity and manage risk and time preference a bit differently.
-Given my roots in building early go-to-market teams in startups, venture was always a natural addition, which really began in 2019 (with a few exceptions) but has become more substantial year over year.
+Given my roots in building early sales and go-to-market teams in startups, venture investing and advisory were always a natural addition, which really began in 2019 (with a few exceptions) but has become more substantial year over year.

-We believe the fund is unique not just because of it's from-the-ground-up, entrepreneurial history, but also because of understanding liquidity and market structure better than "crypto VCs" – and don't really consider ourselves VCs in a typical sense.
+We believe the fund is unique not just because of the from-the-ground-up, entrepreneurial history, but also because of understanding liquidity, cyclicality, and market structure better than "crypto VCs" – and don't really consider ourselves VCs in the typical sense.
 We are active market participants, do'ers with hands-on go-to-market experience, open-source advocates, early project contributors, and we also use many of the products we invest in.

 1) Talent Network: In-house talent sourcing for both BD and software development roles, working with our third-party hiring network, and partnering with Turing to support remote engineering hiring.

 2) Customer and Sales: Hands-on business development, building out sales processes, messaging, and direct outreach.

 3) Strategic Capital: Helping raise subsequent rounds through our syndication/fund network.
 We've helped source over $40M of additional capital for our startups, which is tailored based on value-add, along with helping form and fill out the rounds we participate in.